About the Acupuncturist

 I practice in three main areas of acupuncture:

-First - Live PAIN FREE with Acupuncture Physical Medicine for the treatment of both acute and chronic pain issues.
+First - Live PAIN FREE with Dr. Tung style acupuncture and also Dr. Mark Seem acupuncture for the treatment of both acute and chronic pain issues.
 This does include injuries from sports and other physical activity.
-For this we use dry needling which is also known as 'trigger point therapy".
-Just because you may have a medical diagnosis of ruptured or bulging discs or arthritis does not mean you have to live with the pain associated from these and other difficult physical conditions.
+Just because you may have a medical diagnosis of ruptured or bulging discs or arthritis does not mean you have to live with the pain associated from these and other difficult physical conditions or have to take pain killers.